wp-plugins/yith-woocommerce-eu-vat/README.txt

 8. Print a report with details about VAT taxes paid by EU customers.

 == Changelog ==

+= Version 1.2.0 - RELEASED: MAY 21, 2015 ==

+* Fix : support WooCommerce plugin version prior than 2.3.0

 = Version 1.1.0 - RELEASED: APR 22, 2015 ==